-China is reportedly banning Lady Gaga and censoring anything related to her likeness after time spent with the Dalai Lama.
+China is reportedly banning Lady Gaga and censoring anything related to her likeness after her time spent with the Dalai Lama.

 The Publicity Department mirrored that sentiment, claiming an official ban goes into effect today (June 27).